dylanhayes/dylanhayes.github.io/_posts/2023-10-25-outlookbookings.md

 In my opinion, the experience looks very professional, which reflects it's intended use.
 And, that's pretty much it to get up and running.

-[Try it for yourself](https://outlook.office365.com/owa/calendar/GhostBusters@dylanhayes.onmicrosoft.com/bookings/)  __disclaimer If there's something strange in your neighborhood who ya gonna call?
-Better call somebody else__
+[Try it for yourself](https://outlook.office365.com/owa/calendar/GhostBusters@dylanhayes.onmicrosoft.com/bookings/)  __disclaimer: If there's something strange in your neighborhood who you gonna call?
+Better make that somebody else__

 #### Fine tuning ####